coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

-# Week 4 Lab: Set up website with WordPress software
+# Week 4 Lab: Create custom WordPress components

 ## Overview:
-* Create a custom theme and upload to your WordPress (to be added)
+* Create a custom theme using HTML, CSS and PHP (to be added)
-* Create a custom plugin and upload to your WordPress (to be added)
+* Create a custom plugin using PHP (to be added)